schilds/SerialBootLoader/readme.txt

 The html client requires the serial api, see https://web.dev/serial/ (this feature may only be temporarily available) The java client (was last worked on a decade ago) requires the rxtx library, see http://rxtx.qbang.org/wiki/ (apparently down?)
 The bootloader and provided examples were created for legacy BIOS.
-They may not transfer as is to UEFI.
+They will not transfer as is to UEFI.

 Material
 - A usb flash drive.